Kathura: History

 Before partition there are some Muslim also living happily and shared a great culture and brotherhood.

-Evidences of Rajputana times pond is also found near Govt.
+Evidences of Rajasthani times pond is also found near Govt.
 Se.
 Sec.
 School.

 Demographic

 As a block it contains 17 villages which had population of 72,709.
 Males constitute 54.33% of the population and females 45.67%.
 Area of Kathura Block is 205.01 square km.
 Location code or village code of Kathura(89) village is 059656.
 As per 2019 stats, Kathura village is also a gram panchayat.
 Gohana is nearest town to Kathura.

 Villages in Kathura Block are as Follows: